10 Best NFT Stocks To Watch Right Now

 1. Dolphin Entertainment (DLPN)

 This development firm handles entertainment marketing and premium content.
-Its subsidiaries include:
+Its subsidiaries include 42West, The Door, Viewpoint Creative and Shore Fire Media.

-Its focus on the digital realm makes it a great stock for investors interested in NFTs, especially since it has a separate NFT division.
+Its focus on the digital realm makes it worth considering if you’re interested in NFTs, especially since it has a separate NFT division.
 It recently introduced its own NFT marketplace called FTX.US, positioning the brand as an NFT leader.
+Dolphin announced in September that its flagship NFT, Creature Chronicles, sold out in about 90 minutes.

 2. eBay (EBAY)

-eBay makes the list as the most well-known brand — and is, arguably, a household name. eBay is a relevant investment option because of its expertise in e-commerce.
-Early in 2021, the company announced the ability to buy and sell NFTs on the eBay website.
+EBay makes the list as one of the most well-known brands — and is, arguably, a household name.
+It’s also a relevant investment option because of its expertise in e-commerce.

-eBay is taking this effort a step further by cultivating its own exclusive NFTs.
-One such NFT is a canvas made in partnership with Kayvon Thibodeaux, a football player for the Oregon Ducks.
-The fact that eBay continues to adapt to meet the demands of changing markets is impressive.
+EBay is also cultivating its own exclusive NFTs.
+One example is a canvas made in partnership with Kayvon Thibodeaux, a football player for the Oregon Ducks.
+While not all analysts agree with the current “buy” consensus reported by Yahoo Finance, the fact that eBay continues to adapt to meet the demands of changing markets is impressive.

 3. Cloudflare (NET)